Madhavv10/Math_god/README.md

 The play activity is where the game will run with the help of a timer of one minute.

 on the finish of game, that is timer, a button for the leaderboard will be visible which will show the ranks of all the participants.

+user.java is the class made to store the object of every individual participants data, these objects are stored on firebase database.